 Fellows in Mathematics

-Nathanaël Berestycki (Director of Studies, Part IA) is a University Lecturer in the Statistical Laboratory in the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
+Nathanaël Berestycki (Director of Studies, Part IB) is a University Lecturer in the Statistical Laboratory in the Department of Pure Mathematics and Mathematical Statistics (DPMMS).
 His area of specialism is Mathematical probability theory.

 Keith Carne is a member of The Department of Pure Mathematics and Mathematical Statistics (DPMMS).
 His research interests include geometric complex analysis and the statistical theory of shape.